mia-platform/documentation/docs/development_suite/deploy/pipeline-configuration.md

 - **STAGE_TO_DEPLOY**: set to the current environment of the project to deploy
 - **RELEASE_DATE**: current date generated with the unix command `date -I'seconds' -u`

-Additionally to these variables the console will generate a `.env` file for every environment of the project that can be usually found in the path `configuration/variables/<environment-name>.env` so we simply source it in the current context with the command:
+Additionally, to these variables the console will generate a `.env` file for every environment of the project that can be usually found in the path `configuration/variables/<environment-name>.env` so we simply source it in the current context with the command: